devonmitton/bedrock/README.md

-# bedrock
+# Bedrock
-A very barebones project baseline foundation boilerplate.
+A very barebones project baseline/foundation/boilerplate/(whatever).
 Also, Flintstones.

+# Influences
+* html5bp
+  * .htaccess
+* normalize: many of the base styles, broken into separate modules